antaldaniel/danielantal.eu/content/home/skills.hu.md

 [[feature]]
   icon = "briefcase"
   icon_pack = "fas"
+  name = "Vezetői tanácsadás"
-  name = "Management Consulting" description = "I help my clientst to understand strategic challenges, measurement of the issue and creating data-driven interventions for measureable results."
+  description = "I help my clientst to understand strategic challenges, measurement of the issue and creating data-driven interventions for measureable results."

 [[feature]]
   icon = "file-invoice-dollar"
   icon_pack = "fas"
-  name = "Valuation"
+  name = "Értékelés"
   description = "As a CFA charterholder with a degree in Competition Policy and strategy consultant I am very experienced with making valuations.
 My speciality is valuing intangible assets and pricing royalties."

 [[feature]]
   icon = "gavel"
   icon_pack = "fas"
-  name = "Regulation"
+  name = "Szabályozás"
   description = "As a consultant to regulated companies and a former railway network regulator, I am very experienced with regulatory and competition issues, and I work on RegTech applications that make regulatory filings and cases faster, more accurate and less burdensome."